JoeUIUX/SATS/backend/README.md

 Profiles Table: Stores profile information, including descriptions, images, and 3D model paths.
 Checkout Items Table: Stores checkout items associated with a profile.
+Test Items Table: Manages tests to be conducted with metadata.
 For a full description, refer to SQLiteDatabaseREADME.md.
 ```